 7. After the settings have been made, you can access the web interface of your Keenetic from anywhere on the Internet using the registered domain name.

 TIP: Note: If a KeenDNS name is registered in the router (in either *.keenetic.pro, *.keenetic.link or *.keenetic.name domain) and an SSL certificate is obtained for it when connecting from the local network to the router web interface, entering my.keenetic.net in a browser address bar will cause an unconditional redirect to the KeenDNS 3rd level name via HTTPS.
 This ensures a secure connection to the web interface, even from the router's local network.

 1. If you have a port number for HTTP/HTTPS that is not supported, you can:

 a.
 Configure forwarding of the supported external port to any necessary internal port;

 b.
 Change the port on the connected device to the supported port;

 c.
-Use a 4th level domain name for access.
+Use a 4th-level domain name for access.

 2. If you get an error when accessing the router by the domain name, refer to the article KeenDNS service error codes.
-There you will find explanations of common errors and solutions to them.
+There you will find explanations of common mistakes and solutions to them.